hidayetzadeyusif-cell/stacksprout/README.md

 ![StackSprout demo](assets/stacksprout-example.gif)

-**StackSprout** is a Python library for visualizing recursive function execution as interactive call trees with optional timeline-based animation.
+**StackSprout** is a Python library for visualizing the execution of recursive functions as interactive call trees, with optional timeline-based animation.

 It helps you *see* how recursion grows, branches, and unwinds — making it useful for learning, debugging, and exploration.

 Unlike debuggers or profilers, StackSprout records execution first and visualizes it afterward, enabling deterministic playback and timeline control.

+Perfect for students, educators, and developers who want to understand why recursive code behaves the way it does.

 ---

+## Why Use StackSprout?

+StackSprout makes recursion *visible*.
+Unlike debuggers that show the state at a single point in time, or profilers that focus on performance metrics, StackSprout lets you step through the entire call lifecycle of recursive functions.
+This makes it an invaluable tool for learning, teaching, and debugging recursive algorithms.

+---

 ## Features

-- Visualize recursive calls as a clean tree layout
+- Visualize recursive calls as an interactive, clean tree layout
 - Static and animated execution modes
 - Timeline scrubbing, stepping, and playback controls
-- Interactive canvas with pan and zoom
+- Interactive canvas with pan, zoom, and click-to-inspect nodes
-- Clickable nodes with detailed call information
 - Synchronized tree and hierarchy views
 - Works with any recursive Python function